dasch-swiss/dsp-das/docs/README.md

 The documentation consists of three main topics with subordinate themes:

 1. **index** contains all information about the DSP-APP
-1. **how-to-use** contains all about the usage of the DSP-APP modules
+1. **how-to-use** contains the DSP-APP user guide
+    - Index = Introduction: All about login, registration and DSP APP information in general.
+    - Project = All about project administration; part of DSP-ADMIN
+    - User = All about user administration; part of DSP-ADMIN
+    - System = All about system administration; part of DSP-ADMIN
-    - Getting Started = All about the installation and init configuration
+    - Data = All about data management; part of VRE.
+In the current DSP-APP ADMIN version it's commented out
-    - Core = Documentation for the core module content
-    - Viewer = Documentation for the viewer module content
-    - Search = Documentation for the search module content
-    - Action = Documentation for the action module content
 1. **how-to-contribute** contains all information for people who wants to contribute to DSP-APP
-    - Contribution = How to contribute incl. link to the general DSP contribution guidelines (<https://docs.dasch.swiss/developers/dsp/contribution/>)
+    - Index = How to contribute incl. link to the general DSP contribution guidelines (<https://docs.dasch.swiss/developers/dsp/contribution/>)
-    - Design Documentation = Structure conventions
-    - Docs Documentation = This document
     - Release Notes = Contains the CHANGELOG file of DSP-APP

 Images like screenshots and so on have to be stored in `assets/images`.